chainguard-dev/edu/content/open-source/build-tools/melange/getting-started-with-melange.md

 docker run --rm --privileged multiarch/qemu-user-static --reset -p yes
 ```

-You should now be able to build apks for all architectures that melange supports.
+You should now be able to build apks for all architectures supported by melange.

-## Step 1 — Downloading the melange Image
+## 1 — Downloading the melange Image

 The fastest way to get melange up and running on your system is by using the [official melange image](https://images.chainguard.dev/directory/image/melange/versions) with Docker.
-Start by pulling the official melange image into your local system:
+Start by pulling the melange image into your local system:

 ```shell
 docker pull cgr.dev/chainguard/melange:latest
 ```

-This will download the latest version of the distroless melange image, which is rebuilt every night for extra freshness.
+This will download the latest version of the melange image, which is rebuilt every night for extra freshness.

 Check that you're able to run melange with `docker run`.